swisnl/flysystem-encrypted/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Made by SWIS][ico-swis]][link-swis]

-The adapter decorator encrypts files.
+This Flysystem adapter is a transparent decorator that encrypts/decrypts files using the [Illuminate Encrypter](https://packagist.org/packages/illuminate/encryption).

 ## Install